huncijr/Dino-style-onekey-tut/README.md

 ## 10. Score, speed, and death

 Same scoring as the real game: points tick up over time.
 Speed increases with score.
-The ramp is gradual — you don't notice it second to second, but eventually the game becomes impossible:
+The ramp is gradual, you don't notice it second to second, but eventually the game becomes impossible:

 ```js
 score += dt * 10;                  // 10 points per second
 gameSpeed = 350 + score * 0.6;     // speed creeps up
 ```

 At score 100: 410 px/s.
 At 500: 650 px/s.
 Nearly double.
-Endless runners always end — the question is how far you get on this run.
+Endless runners always end.
+The question is how far you get on this run.

 **Game over and restart:**